manuelgug/ML_disease_prediction_microbiome/README.md

 For each disease, models were trained using the Pycaret library, and various metrics such as accuracy, AUC, recall, precision, F1-score, kappa, and MCC were used for evaluation.
 I select the best-performing model for each disease based on these evaluation metrics.

 Table 1.
-Diseases that yielded good ML models.
+Diseases that yielded the best ML models.

 | Model                      | Accuracy | AUC    | Recall | Prec. | F1    | Kappa | MCC   | TT (Sec) | Disease                                  |
 |----------------------------|----------|--------|--------|-------|-------|-------|-------|----------|------------------------------------------|